Event

 </form>

-This reacts to a click event on the button, sending the "Hello" message the viewer.
-To see this in action, be sure JavaScript is enabled in your browser and click the example button below to get the message.
+The code reacts to a click event on the button, sending the "Hello" message the viewer.
+To see this in action, be sure JavaScript is enabled in your browser and click the button below.